Buying a home with mortgage loan insurance

-Did you know that mortgage insurance can allow you to purchase your first home with a down payment of only 5%?
-It’s enough to have you dreaming of housewarming parties!
+Did you know that mortgage insurance can allow you to purchase a property with a down payment of only 5%?
+Here’s how to do it.

 It’s important not to confuse mortgage insurance with the life, disability or critical illness mortgage loan insurance you can get through your bank.
 The first is aimed at lenders, though it’s generally paid by the borrower.
 As for the three others, they are taken out by the borrower (that’s you!) to cover your loan in case of death, disability of critical illness.

 What is mortgage insurance?

 It’s insurance that protects lenders while simultaneously allowing consumers to buy a property even if they only have 5% of the purchase price.
 In fact, if a buyer can’t put down 20% or more of the cost of the home, financial institutions are required by Canada’s Bank Act to have the loan insured.
 This obligation, which applies to all Canadians, gives potential buyers more flexibility.

 Essentially, when you are covered by mortgage insurance, the bank is able to make a claim to recover the money it lent to you.
 This greatly mitigates the risk to the bank when you go to take out your first mortgage.

 It affects you if you are planning to buy a single-family home, a condominium, a manufactured or mobile home, a duplex, etc. and you have between 5% and 19% of the cost of the home to put down.
 However, there is a ceiling on how high the purchase price can be if you need mortgage insurance.
 The maximum value or price of the property must be below $1,000,000.